airpair/git-powered-collaborative-blogging/post.md

 > "*How cool would it be if every page on the web were forkable?"*

 This section covers a gamut of different forces that led us to combine the GitHub API with our existing authoring tools.
 Some of our motivations came from a sense that this could be groundbreaking.
 Maybe even evolutionary...
 Other guiding influences were simply marketing problems we needed to solve.
 Challenges that are probably relevant to everyone publishing on the web.
-Mostly though, we've had a great time working with our authors who inpired more than a million readers to come to AirPair in the last few months.
+Mostly though, we've had a great time working with our authors who inspired more than a million readers to come to AirPair in the last few months.
 Our main impetus was to make the experience of Authoring on AirPair easier and more impactful.
 We're thankful to have had great experiences so far from which to iterate on.
 To quote a friend who's tweet flew by mid-way through writing this post:

 ![Make things easier](//airpair.github.io/img/2015/01/making-things-easier.png)